aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/create-and-add-a-paragraph-style/_index.md

 In Aspose.Words, you can specify a paragraph style using the [Font](https://apireference.aspose.com/words/net/aspose.words/font) class.

-The following code example shows how to create and add a paragraph style:
+The following code example demonstrates how to create and add a paragraph style:

 {{< highlight csharp >}}
 // Open the new document.